Semrush helps you:

 For example, look at the monthly search volumes for these two keywords:

-The early-stage term “what is the keto diet” gets searched for 4.5x more than the Bottom of the Funnel term, “keto supplements”.
+The long-tail keyword “what is the keto diet” gets searched for 4.5x more than the Bottom of the Funnel term, “keto supplements”.

 Also, this type of content is great for establishing your company as an expert in your field.